clbonner/appframework/README.md

 These are the html files to be displayed after the controller has done it's work, again views/login.php.
-These only need to contain the <body> part of the html.
-The header and footer files take care of the rest.
+These only need to contain the <body> part of the html, the header and footer files take care of the rest.

+Copyright (C) 2020 clb-dev